GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 Due to limitations in implementation, if an underground can possibly connect with multiple other undergrounds (e.g. an underground "cuts" another underground), it cannot be rotated/upgraded _after_ being built.

-### Assembly cleanup tool
+### Cleanup tool

-Using the assembly cleanup tool will remove "settings remnants", and attempt to revive any errored entities.
+Using the staged build cleanup tool will remove "settings remnants", and attempt to revive any errored entities.

-Reverse-selecting using the assembly cleanup tool will **force-delete** errored entities.
+Reverse-selecting using the cleanup tool will **force-delete** errored entities.

 ### Landfill/tiles

 Landfill/lab tiles can be automatically placed in your blueprints.
-See the Assembly/Stage settings gui for more info.
+See the Staged build settings gui for more info.

 As of now, this is the only way tiles are supported.